-The use of iPSC for autologous therapeutic purposes seems more appropriate, since the cells derived from the patient should present a reduced risk of immune rejection[10].
+The use of iPSC for autologous therapeutic purposes seems more appropriate because the cells derived from the patient should present a reduced risk of immune rejection[10].
 However, in light of recent findings, an autoimmune reaction to iPSC-derived cells may not be completely avoided[57].
 In addition, the use of iPSC from patients for autologous purposes may, in many cases, require the correction of genetic defects that contribute to the pathology (Figure 1).
 On the other hand, having allogenic iPSC already generated, characterized and tested for the absence of contaminating agents and for the integrity of the (epi)genome would save time in the preparation of iPSC-derived cells needed for engraftment and treatment of patients.
-In this case, the human leucocyte antigens/HLA of iPSC should be typed in order to be able to quickly match the cells with the patients in need[58,59].
+In this case, the human leucocyte antigens of iPSC should be typed in order to be able to quickly match the cells with the patients in need[58,59].
 In principle, this strategy would reduce the costs and the number of “off-the-shelf” iPSC samples that could be stored in biobanks.
-Indeed, a few hundreds of homozygous iPSC lines could provide a match for more than 90% of genetically homologous populations[60,61].
+Indeed, a few hundred homozygous iPSC lines could provide a match for more than 90% of genetically homologous populations[60,61].

 However, banking the total number of iPSC necessary to match all haplotypes of multi-ethnic populations with genetic heterogeneity, such as the population of North America, may be much more challenging and costly[62].
-Nevertheless, a number of banking initiatives, both to store iPSC for research and clinical purposes, are in progress in Europe, Asia and North America, with coordinated standards to have a well-documented, traceable and quality controlled repository of iPSC[59,63].
-However, the banking initiatives do not reach a consensus in the general public and scientists, since there are only a few clinical trials ongoing with results that remain to prove that iPSC-derived cells are useful for successful therapies.
+Nevertheless, a number of banking initiatives, both to store iPSC for research and for clinical purposes, are in progress in Europe, Asia and North America with coordinated standards to have a well-documented, traceable and quality controlled repository of iPSC[59,63].
+However, the banking initiatives do not reach a consensus in the general public and scientists because there are only a few clinical trials ongoing with results that show that iPSC-derived cells are useful for successful therapies.
 In addition, there is a debate on which financial entities (private or public) should support the high costs of these initiatives[64].
 It is also important to set high standard regulation and quality control for iPSC production, characterization and cell preservation, as well as their use in clinical environments.
-Finally, it is also utterly important to provide the general public, and patients in particular, all the necessary information about the procedures and the risks associated to the use of iPSC-derived cells, the limitations of these novel approaches, and to be realistic with the expectations of the patients.
+Finally, it is also utterly important to provide the general public, and patients in particular, all the necessary information about the procedures and the risks associated to the use of iPSC-derived cells, the limitations of these novel approaches and to be realistic with the expectations of the patients.

 CONCLUSION

-The ability to generate pluripotent stem cells, iPSC, from human somatic cells using a simple experimental approach easy to implement, has undeniably opened new possibilities for modelling diseases and to undertake developmental studies that could never have been performed before (Table 1).
-The bulk of the molecular mechanisms involved in the reprogramming process has been largely unveiled, which has already allowed great improvements in the iPSC generation process.
+The ability to generate iPSC from human somatic cells using a simple experimental approach has undeniably opened new possibilities for modeling diseases and to undertake developmental studies that could never have been performed before (Table 1).
+The bulk of the molecular mechanisms involved in the reprogramming process have been largely unveiled, which has already allowed great improvements in the iPSC generation process.
 Consequently, iPSC have achieved a quality sufficient to be used in novel clinical approaches.
-The use of patient-derived iPSC offers the possibility to develop and test patient-specific pharmacotherapies and derive stem cells which may be corrected for genetic defects before their use for autologous purposes (Figure 1).
-In the field of cancer, the study of iPSC biology and their reprogramming mechanism has not only provided new insights in epigenetic changes contributing to cancer, but has positioned iPSC as a cell source to originate immune cells with great potential for the development of immunotherapies against cancer.
+The use of patient-derived iPSC offers the possibility to develop and test patient-specific pharmacotherapies and derive stem cells that may be corrected for genetic defects before their use for autologous purposes (Figure 1).
+In the field of cancer, the study of iPSC biology and their reprogramming mechanism has not only provided new insights in epigenetic changes contributing to cancer but has positioned iPSC as a cell source to originate immune cells with great potential for the development of immunotherapies against cancer.
 The inactivated iPSC themselves are now thought to be instrumental for future vaccinations and to provide protection against cancers.